gpadolina/TimeSeries-notes/TimeSeries/06 - TimeSeriesDecomposition.md

 #### Moving averages of moving averages
 It is possible to apply a moving average to a moving average.
 One reason for doing this is to make an even-order moving average symmetric.
 When a 2-MA follows a moving average of an even order (such as 4), it is called a "centred moving average of order 4).
 This is because the results are now symmetric.

+By default, the ```ma( )``` function in R will return a centered moving average for even orders unless ```center=FALSE``` is specified.

+In general, an even order MA should be followed by an even order MA to make it symmetric.
+Similarly, an odd order MA should be followed by an odd order MA.